Get

 5. Don’t Retaliate

 It’s natural to want to lash out if someone hurts your dog, especially unprovoked.
 Whether verbal, physical, or both, retaliating against the attacker is not a good choice.
 It’s important to stay as calm as possible for yourself and your dog.
-Retaliating not only prevents you from tending to your dog, but it could leave you both in a more dangerous situation.
+Retaliating not only prevents you from tending to your dog, but it could also leave you both in a more dangerous situation.

-beagle dog walking with her owner
+shiba inu dog walking in the street with owner

-Image Credit: New Africa, Shutterstock
+Image Credit: ikate25, Shutterstock

 Could Your Dog Be at Fault?